 Potato cheese balls made with potato, cottage cheese, cheese with capsicum and corn.
-Yummy, soft, cheesy with soft centre and hard cover.
+Yummy, soft, cheesy with a soft center and hard cover.
 These are simply irresistible.

 I have used boiled sweet corn and capsicum also in this recipe.
 I really love capsicums and try to add these to most of the dishes I cook.
 It adds a really nice flavor to recipes.

-Generally coriander leaves are added to balls but I have added basil/tulsi leaves as my tulsi plant is blooming with tulsi and I really wanted to use them.
+Generally, coriander leaves are added to balls but I have added basil/tulsi leaves as my Tulsi plant is blooming with tulsi and I really wanted to use them.
 I have really liked their flavor in balls.
-Tulsi is really good in rains and helps body in fighting against cold and cough common problems of rainy season.
+Tulsi is really good in rains and helps the body in fighting against cold and cough common problems of the rainy season.

-This is also a great make ahead snack especially if you are entertaining guests.
+This is also a great make-ahead snack especially if you are entertaining guests.
 You can make the balls beforehand and fry them when you plan to eat them.
-If you are planning to eat them same day then you can keep them in fridge but if you do not plan to eat them same day keep them in deep freeze and just thaw them and fry them.
+If you are planning to eat them same day then you can keep them in the fridge but if you do not plan to eat them same day keep them in the deep freezer and just thaw them and fry them.

 50 grams(2 cubes) cheese

 15-20 basil/tulsi leaves chopped(you can use coriander leaves also)

 salt to taste